yancheng0821/merchant-system/merchant-admin/public/legal/terms-of-service-en.md

 **Last Updated: November 22, 2025**

-By using SwiftmindSystems' business management platform ("Service"), you agree to these Terms of Service.
+By using VAMerchant's business management platform ("Service"), you agree to these Terms of Service.
 Please read them carefully.

 ---

 ## 1. About These Terms

-**Who We Are:** SwiftmindSystems, a company registered in British Columbia, Canada.
+**Who We Are:** SwiftmindSystems Inc., a company registered in British Columbia, Canada, operating the VAMerchant platform.

 **What This Covers:** Your use of our web-based business management platform and all related services.